chippyash/go-cache-manager/README.md

 Go V1.23.4+

-Please consider any version at < 1 as pre production.
+**Please consider any version at < 1 as pre production**.
 Use at your own risk.
 But please do try it out.
 The more feedback I get, the better it will be.

 ## For Production